massoncheg/forgejo-docs/docs/developer/development-environment.md

 Vim has [a Go plugin](https://github.com/fatih/vim-go) that can likely be used to work on Forgejo's code base.
 Do you know how to configure it properly?
 Why not document that here?

-## GoLand

-Clicking the `Run Application` arrow on the function `func main()` in `/main.go` can quickly start a debuggable Gitea instance.

-The `Output Directory` in `Run/Debug Configuration` MUST be set to the gitea project directory (which contains `main.go` and `go.mod`), otherwise, the started instance's working directory is a GoLand's temporary directory and prevents Gitea from loading dynamic resources (eg: templates) in a development environment.

-To run unit tests with SQLite in GoLand, set `-tags sqlite,sqlite_unlock_notify` in `Go tool arguments` of `Run/Debug Configuration`.